Markusme2/Chimera_Bot/README.md

 This is a discord bot that I developed.
 The bot is intended to be a utility bot that has a variety of functions.
+Currently, working on expanding the pokemon funcitonality into the different forms.

 The prefix for the commands is '$'